RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

       ![alt text](assets/img/get_keys.png)
       ![alt text](assets/img/ws_keys.png) <br>
-**Note:** Please use **US-WEST-2** region for this workshop as some LLM models used in this workshop might not have the same functionalities in other regions.
+<br> **⚠️ NOTE:** Please use **US-WEST-2** region for this workshop as some LLM models used in this workshop might not have the same functionalities in other regions.

 1. ### [Alternative] Retrieve your AWS Access Keys from an AWS account you provide In the event an AWS account is not provided to you for this workshop, you can use your own AWS account.
 When doing so you can deploy the upcoming Terraform script using [IAM Access Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) or the [AWS CLI Profile](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-options.html) (ex. `aws configure --profile <profilename>`). <br><br>
-    **Note:** Please use **US-WEST-2** region for this workshop as some LLM models used in this workshop might not have the same functionalities in other regions.
+    **⚠️ NOTE:** Please use **US-WEST-2** region for this workshop as some LLM models used in this workshop might not have the same functionalities in other regions.